hybridsjs/hybrids/docs/template-engine/event-listeners.md

 };
 ```

 The first argument of the callback function is the custom element instance (event target element is available at `event.target`).
-In the result, access to the element in the render function is not required and callback can be defined as a pure function.
+Access to the element in the render function is not required, so callback can be defined as a pure function.